 These days you don’t have to have lots of knowledge and experience with graphic design tools.
 There are simple, browser-based tools and smartphone apps that allow you to create really cool graphics.
 You can use Canva and Pablo for images, Piktochart for graphs and infographics, Giphy for gifs, and more.

 The final step in the editing process is search engine optimization.
 Pick a few keywords and use them in headlines, titles and image alt-tags.
-Optimize your meta description so people searching for your keyword will know what hides inside your piece of content.
+Optimize your meta description so both search engines and people searching for related information know what hides inside your piece of content.

 Make sure that your site and any piece of content on it is mobile-friendly, as most people are browsing the internet using their phones these days.
 Lastly, don’t forget to link to your sources and even to your previously published work if you get the chance.